 - 1. Embed equity throughout by listening to diverse family experiences; - 2.
-Represent all sectors within the early childhood system that support children prenatal through age five and their families; - 3.
+Represent all sectors within the early learning system that support children prenatal through age five and their families; - 3.
 Provide comprehensive objectives and strategies that meet the needs of Oregon's young children and families; - 4.
 Address the whole child, nested in family and community; - 5.
 Focus on outcomes that support Oregon's young children and families.

-Seeking Community Feedback on Raise Up Oregon, Second Edition
+Seeking Feedback of Raise Up Oregon, Second Edition